sourcegraph/handbook/content/departments/cloud/index.md

 Cloud supports all code-hosts types (self-managed and Cloud-managed), but it currently requires the code-host to have a public IP.
 More context [here](https://docs.google.com/document/d/14S3jn0bV03WdeT1H36omvtGJFoIFJjM-3ZA1qIyIl7o/edit)

+### FAQ: What is the difference between air-gapped, private and public code hosts?

+- **Air-Gapped Code Host** is a code host that is physically isolated from the internet.
+For example the code host is deployed on a hardware (server) that is within customers office/private data center and the only way to connect to this code host is to be physically connected to this air-gapped network; a user has to be within the office and be connected to the air-gapped office network via ethernet cable of wi-fi.
+In this scenario the only option for Sourcegraph to work is on-prem deployment within the same air-gapped network and all users connect to Sourcegraph instance via local IP or local DNS. _Please note cloud will never be able to support air-gapped code hosts as these are based on their physical isolation so it’s not technically feasible for a Cloud instance to access such code host._
+- **Private Code Host**  is a code host deployed in a private network (for example AWS instance with within VPS).
+To connect to this code host a user has to have access to the private network usually via VPN, tunnelling or IP allow-listing
+- **Public Code Host** is the code host that is publicly accessible on internet - a user can CURL it via IP of open the URL in the browser.
+The Sourcegraph instance can access this code host without using IP allow-listing, VPN or other methods.
+Of course accessing this code host is protected by authentication and authorization mechanisms

 ### FAQ: How do I figure out the GCP Project ID for a customer?

 The best way to determine the project ID for a given customer is to look up the customer in the `deploy-sourcegraph-managed` repo using the following query on S2: